-In accordance with federal and state law, a driver may not drive if he or she:
+In accordance with federal and state law, drivers may not drive if they:

-- 1. possesses, consumes or is reasonably believed to possess or have consumed alcohol or a controlled substance, while on duty; - 2. uses or is under the influence of alcohol or a controlled substance that is not lawfully prescribed within six hours or less before duty; - 3. has an alcohol concentration of 0.02 or higher, or tests positive for a controlled substance; or - 4. refuses to take a required alcohol or controlled substance test.
+- 1. possess, consume, or are reasonably believed to possess or have consumed alcohol or a controlled substance, while on duty; - 2. use or are under the influence of alcohol or a controlled substance that is not lawfully prescribed within six hours or less before duty; - 3. have an alcohol concentration of 0.02 or higher, or test positive for a controlled substance; or refuse to take a required alcohol or controlled substance test.

-Also, no driver shall use alcohol after being involved in an accident in which there was a fatality or in which the driver was cited for a moving violation and a vehicle was towed from the scene or an injury was treated away from the scene until he/she has been tested or 8 hours have passed, whichever occurs first.
+Also, no driver is permitted to use alcohol after being involved in an accident in which there was a fatality or in which the driver was cited for a moving violation and a vehicle was towed from the scene or an injury was treated away from the scene until they have been tested or 8 hours have passed, whichever occurs first.